 You may be surprised to find many empty seats right in the front in this particular corner of the theatre.
 During sailings on the Norwegian Star and the Holland American Volendam, the non-thru lower port-side theatre entrance was a sure bet every single time!
 While the starboard side was packed full every night, we’d easily slip into a front row seat within minutes of the start of the show.

-47) Find Your Secret Spot
+47) Find Your Secret Spot on a Cruise

 When a ship is filled to capacity, sometimes you may just want to escape the crowds and have a nice place to retreat to for some serenity.
 Yet with a finite amount of public passenger space, this can often be challenging.
 But if you thoroughly explore all the out-of-the-way ship locations, you can be rewarded with your private area of zen.
 On the upper decks, take some time out your day and see what is at the very aft of the ship.
 Or go all the way forward towards the bow.
 Since all the action tends to center on the middle of the ship, the aft and bow tend to be two very overlooked places to relax onboard.